The Ayakashi Hunter's Tainted Bride: Characters

 Nanao's older cousin.
 She's the culprit that set Nanao up and caused ayakashi event because she envied Nanao for her engagement with Reito.
 Akemi later married Reito and abused the maids who serve the Byakurenji's, especially Nanao, while she shrank the responsibility of taking care of her daughter Kotomi (琴美).
 As Nanao starts a contract marriage with Yako and leaves the Byakurenji clan, Akemi finds out that Reito pays more attention to Nanao.
 After Reito abandons the marriage with her and Yako induces her to reveal her crime, she is the first to be imprisoned by The Imperial Chamber of the Onmyo (皇國陰陽寮) and then expelled from the village by the Byakurenji clan as the person responsible for the main incident.

-Akemi is dubbed by Haruka Tomatsu in audio comics.